Azure/solution-center/solutions/microsoft-azure-arcbox-v1/arcbox-overview.md

 Learn more about ArcBox options, features, and deployment methods.

 > **NOTE: Successful deployment of ArcBox requires 2 steps.
 The first of which is done through the Portal flow you are viewing now.
-Upon completion of this process, please refer to appropriate ArcBox flavor guides to start the post-deployment automation that will complete your ArcBox configuration: [ArcBox Full](https://aka.ms/ArcBoxFullPortal), [ArcBox IT Pros](https://aka.ms/ArcBoxITProPortal), [ArcBox DevOps](https://aka.ms/ArcBoxDevOpsPortal)**
+Upon completion of this process, please refer to appropriate ArcBox flavor guides to start the post-deployment automation that will complete your ArcBox configuration: [ArcBox Full](https://aka.ms/ArcBoxFullPortal), [ArcBox IT Pros](https://aka.ms/ArcBoxITProPortal)**

 ## Azure Arc Overview